Project area: Hyderabad, Telangana state, South India

 BHUMIKA Women’s Collective advocates the establishment and improvement of comprehensive psychological and legal support systems for girls and women threatened or affected by violence.
 Other important aspects of their work are prevention of violence and political lobbying.

 - Support Centres for Women and Children in police stations of districts with high prevalence of violence against women offer legal and psychological advice in Hyderabad and Karimnagar.
-Since 2017, TDF supports the centre in Karimnagar.
+Since 2017, TDF helps to finance one Support Centre in Karimnagar.

-- Long-term assistance in serious cases of violence: BHUMIKA Women’s Collective accompanies the women to the hospital, seeks dialogue with the families, assists in the application for state funds and offers legal advice.
+- Long-term assistance in serious cases of violence: BHUMIKA Women’s Collective accompanies affected women to hospital, helps to arrange psychotherapeutic treatment, seeks dialogue with their families and assists in the application for state funds

 - Workshops for government officials, police officers, lawyers and judges sensitize for women’s rights and the problem of gender-specific violence.

-- Between 2010 and 2017, around 900 government officials participated in the workshops offered in Karimnagar and approximately 1.000 women sought advice in the support centres.
+- Between 2010 and 2018, around 1,000 government officials participated in the workshops offered in Telangana state and approximately 1.300 women sought advice in the Support Centres.

 - Between 2006 and 2014, the tele-helpline received 52.000 calls, with up to 20 calls a day.
-BHUMIKA Women’s Collective successfully applied for state funding, assuring the long-term sustainability of the helpline.
+TDF supported the helpline until 2017 when BHUMIKA Women’s Collective managed to successfully raise funds from an Indian agency, assuring the long-term sustainability of the helpline.

 Your support is needed for: